 Cottage Grove is a city located 10 miles south of Saint Paul in Washington County in the State of Minnesota.
 The city lies on the north bank of the Mississippi River, north of the confluence with the Saint Croix River.
 Cottage Grove and nearby suburbs form the southeast portion of Minneapolis-Saint Paul, the sixteenth largest metropolitan area in the United States, with about 3.52 million residents.
 The population of Cottage Grove was 34,589 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In Minnesota
+There You Have It – The Best Places To Grow Up In Minnesota

 If you’re looking for a breakdown of cities in Minnesota ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.